 Why it’s important to spend regular one on one time with kids

 This ensures that each child regularly has uninterrupted time with their parent.
 And if they forget, mommy will remind them.
 So they never feel like they’re missing out.

 Don’t get me wrong, I don’t limit spending time with my kids just to these appointments.
 I’m always there for them, we cook together, play together, clean and do chores together.
 But there’s something special about this time when my child has my undivided attention, and I have his.

 This builds stronger bonds between myself and each one of my children and makes them feel important.
 Because they know that mommy has a lot to do, but when it’s their turn for special time with mommy everything and everyone else has to wait.
 That’s pretty powerful and means a lot to a child.

 Regularly giving individual attention to each child will get them used to opening up to you, and as they grow, they will be more likely to come to you to share their struggles and wins, or simply talk with you as a friend would.

 But it’s important for you, too.
 You will learn so much about your child, they will open up to you more, and you will begin seeing the world through their eyes. if you open your heart to it, you can learn a lot from your children.

 This is why it’s important for parents to spend regular special time with kids.
 Set appointments with your child and encourage daddy to do the same.
 Everyone will learn from one another and grow together, building a strong family bond.

 You probably have about a million things on your do to list, I get it.
-Here’s how you can find designated time with each of your children.
+Here’s how you can find time in your day for quality time with each of your children.